Arithmetic complexity revisited: Preliminaries

 where $U_d$ is a set of the square-free integers containing $d$.
 A system of the polynomial equations in the ring $\mathbf{Z}[y_1,\dots,y_N, x_1,\dots,x_k]$ is called Euler’s, if each $\{\theta_x ~|~ x\in U_d\}$ can be written as

 where $a_i(x), b_j(x)\in \mathbf{Z}[x]$.
-The Euler equations define an algebraic set in the affine space $\mathbb{A}^{N+k}$.
-The Euler variety $\mathscr{V}_E$ is defined as the projective closure of an irreducible affine variety containing the point $x = d$ of this set. \begin{remark} The case $a=0$ and $c=1$ of (\ref{eq2.10}) was first studied by [Euler 1765] \cite{Eul1}; hence the name. \end{remark} \begin{definition} By an arithmetic complexity $c(\mathscr{A}_{RM})$ of the noncommutative torus $\mathscr{A}_{RM}$ one understands the Krull dimension of the Euler variety $\mathscr{V}_E$. \end{definition} \begin{remark} The $c(\mathscr{A}_{RM})$ counts the number of the algebraically independent entries in the continued fraction $\theta_d=[b_1,\dots, b_N, \overline{a_1,\dots,a_k}]$. \end{remark} \begin{theorem} {\bf (\cite[Theorem 6.2.1] {N})} The rank $r$ of the elliptic curve $\mathscr{E}(K)$ is given by the formula:
+It is not hard to see, that (\ref{eq2.11}) is equivalent to the equations $A=E_{21}, B=E_{22}-E_{11}, C=-E_{12}$ in the ring $\mathbf{Z}[y_1,\dots,y_N, x_1,\dots,x_k]$, since $\theta_x$ must satisfy condition (\ref{eq2.4}) and equations (\ref{eq2.5}), see Remark \ref{rmk2.1}.
+Thus the Euler equations define an algebraic set in the affine space $\mathbb{A}^{N+k}$.
+The Euler variety $\mathscr{V}_E$ is defined as the projective closure of an irreducible affine variety containing the point $x = d$ of this set. \begin{remark} An immediate example of the Euler equations is given by formula (\ref{eq4.3}).
+Such equations are equivalent to the Brock-Elkies-Jordan equations in Definition \ref{dfn2.2}, see item (i) in the proof of Lemma \ref{lm3.1}. \end{remark} \begin{remark} The case $a=0$ and $c=1$ of (\ref{eq2.10}) was first studied by [Euler 1765] \cite{Eul1}; hence the name. \end{remark} \begin{definition} By an arithmetic complexity $c(\mathscr{A}_{RM})$ of the noncommutative torus $\mathscr{A}_{RM}$ one understands the Krull dimension of the Euler variety $\mathscr{V}_E$. \end{definition} \begin{remark} The $c(\mathscr{A}_{RM})$ counts the number of the algebraically independent entries in the continued fraction $\theta_d=[b_1,\dots, b_N, \overline{a_1,\dots,a_k}]$. \end{remark} \begin{theorem} {\bf (\cite[Theorem 6.2.1] {N})} The rank $r$ of the elliptic curve $\mathscr{E}(K)$ is given by the formula:

 where $\mathscr{A}_{RM}=F(\mathscr{E}(K))$. \end{theorem}